 - Traditional manuscript submission

-NEW as of 1 January 2022 - Open Access (author-pays OA) manuscript submission at the discounted rate of US$2345 per article, as of 1 January 2023.
+- Open Access (author-pays OA) manuscript submission at the rate of US$2345 per article, as of 1 January 2023.

 The OA option, if selected, enables unrestricted public access to the article via IEEE Xplore.
 The OA option will be offered to the author at the time the manuscript is submitted.
 If selected, the OA fee must be paid before the article is published in the journal.
 If you have unusual circumstances about this, please contact the Editor-in-Chief.